lavish/flappy/README.md

 -----------------
 Flappy was initially developed by Marco Squarcina back in 2014 for the [c00kies@venice](https://ctftime.org/team/1752/) team, with support and further contributions from Marco Gasparini, Claudio Bozzato, and Lorenzo Veronese.
-The tool served as the attack toolkit for [mhackeroni](https://ctftime.org/team/57788/) and it is now maintained as the *local attacker component* in the [WE_0WN_Y0U](https://ctftime.org/team/1964/) infrastructure.
+The tool served as the exploit runner for [mhackeroni](https://ctftime.org/team/57788/) and it is now maintained as the *local attacker component* in the [WE_0WN_Y0U](https://ctftime.org/team/1964/) infrastructure.
+This is a stripped-down version of the main tool, including only the local executor for improved hackability.

-This is a stripped-down version of the main tool that can be used when everything else fails or be chained with other components as part of a larger attack infrastructure.